 The authors believe that state and non-state actors will leverage deepfakes to strengthen ongoing disinformation efforts.
 Deepfakes could help fuel conflict by legitimizing war, sowing confusion, undermining popular support, polarizing societies, discrediting leaders and more.
 In the short-term, security and intelligence experts can counteract deepfakes by designing and training algorithms to identify potentially fake videos, images and audio.
 This approach, however, is unlikely to remain effective in the long term.

 “The result will be a cat-and-mouse game similar to that seen with malware: When cybersecurity firms discover a new kind of malware and develop signatures to detect it, malware developers make ‘tweaks’ to evade the detector,” the authors said.
 “The detect-evade-detect-evade cycle plays out over time…Eventually, we may reach an endpoint where detection becomes infeasible or too computationally intensive to carry out quickly and at scale.”

-For long-term strategies, the report’s authors make four key recommendations.
+For long-term strategies, the report’s authors make several recommendations:

 - Educate the general public to increase digital literacy and critical reasoning

 - Develop systems capable of tracking the movement of digital assets by documenting each person or organization that handles the asset